aksmiyazaki/challenge-event-processor/README.md

 ## Improvements

-There's a lot, but I wanted to deliver this on one week.
 The first thing is I would refactor the code and inject dependencies in both Producer and Consumer boilerplates to avoid having to patch so many stuff in tests.
+When tests gets tricky to write, it indicates a problem in the software architecture.
+I don't think that it is terrible (otherwise, I wouldn't submit for review), but I do think that there's space for improvements.

 Another thing that could be improved is the base docker images.
 I would use an Alpine or Slim distro installing stuff that is required, but opted to simplify this and use a bigger, more complete, image to avoid headaches.

 The other point of improvement that I see is that the event_processor could be replaced by a Kafka Streams app.
 Considering that you want to have a low latency in the platform, Java or Scala are more performant than Python.
 I know that one of the goals of the test was to evaluate my coding skills in Python, but hey, I can't see a platform that have an improvement screaming and don't talk about it.

-> Talk about serialization errors